globalcosmos/neptoon/docs/user-guide/process-with-config/sensor-config.md

   - Should be URL-safe (avoid special characters)
   - Used as default folder name for outputs
-  - Case-sensitive
   - No spaces recommended (use underscores)

 ---
 #### `identifier`
 **Description**
-The unique hardware identifier for the CRNS unit, typically provided by the manufacturer.
+The unique hardware identifier for the CRNS unit.
+This can be an additional was to identify the site.

 **Specification**